 - Most banks will have a minimum that you can transfer on a balance transfer.
 The maximum amount is usually a set percentage of the available limit on the credit card to which you are making the transfer.

 - Check with the bank if balance transfers have interest-free days or not.
 If they do not, this means that you will start paying interest from day 1 of the transfer.

 Your credit card issuer may occasionally offer special promotional offers.
 For example, reduced interest on a portion of the balance, special rates on purchases at certain stores, etc.

 If you participate in a promotional offer, interest charged on these purchases will be displayed separately on your statement.

 Some promotional offers have no interest-free days.
-Ensure you check the specific promotional offer Terms and Conditions for details before proceeding.
+Ensure you check the specific promotional offer Terms and Conditions for details before going ahead.